 Once you sign in, go to your student group page by heading over to 'Societies' and finding yours in the list.
-Once you're there, click 'edit' and '...society admin tools' (pictured below).
+Once you're there, click the settings wheel in the top right corner of the page and '...society admin tools' (pictured below).